alefcarlos/mcpserver-auth-demo/README.md

 ### OAuth Server

-This demo uses `Keycloak 26.4` that implements `RFC 8414` which is required for MCP OAuth resource metadata.
+This demo uses `Keycloak 26.4` that implements `RFC 8414` and `RFC 7591` which is required for MCP OAuth resource metadata.

 ## Configuration Details